 The Author, Justin Coutts (that’s me), lives on Manitoulin Island off the north shore of Lake Huron, in the small town of Gore Bay.
 It is a beautiful and quiet place where deer walk down the sidewalks and everyone knows everyone else.
-I moved to Manitoulin Island when I was twenty years old, before hand I had lived in primarily in south western Ontario.
+My wonderful family and I live here quite happily.
+The picture below is my son climbing some of the rocks near where we live.
+I moved to Manitoulin Island when I was twenty years old, before hand I had lived primarily in south western Ontario.

 I was born into a dysfunctional family.
 We were Quakers in a small, rural community in the village of Sparta in rural Ontario.
 My mother introduced me to the world of Ojibwe ceremony at a very young age and my earliest memories are of smudging with her in the window cubby in the upstairs of our old Victorian farm house.